infinitly-irrational/Phonebook/README.md

+# PhonebookApp
+This is the final project for a second semester Java class I took in college.

+# Motivation
+As I was learning more OOP concepts throughout the semseter, I had to build this PhonebookApp little by little using the concepts learned in class.

-# Phonebook
+# Usage
-This is the final project for a second semester Java class.
-The purpose of this program is to provide a file with names, (one or more) phone numbers, and the program will read in the data to be stored in a phonebook.
-"Phonebook.text" is a sample file stored in this repo of how a file that this program reads should be formatted: last name, first name, how many phone numbers each person has, type of number (description), and the phone number.
-A command line argument is used to determine the phonebook file to be used.
+This program can be run with or without using a command line argument.
+If the user chooses not use a command line argument, the program should be executed like you would execute any program.
+If the user chooses to use a command line argument, the user should traverse to the directory where the java file is located, and run the program and write the file name: "java PhonebookApp fileName".
+The file used should be in the following format: last name, first name, how many phone numbers each person has, type of number (description), and the phone number.

+# Build Status
+This program is considered complete.
+I do not plan to update or add to it in the future.